lokithe5th/TokenSwap/Readme.md

 ## FAQs

+#### What's the point of this?
+We've all been there, watching etherscan or the mempool, looking for that new `PEPE` token, hoping your bag goes to the moon.
+In most cases, it doesn't.
+Please research tax loss harvesting - always look for local information.
+But the gist of it is that if you sell your tokens for less than what you bought them, that is a way to "capture" this loss for tax purposes.
+In the seller's opinion, the tokens sold will never go up in value again.
+The `TokenSwap` contract is an expression of the contrary opinion, held for the public good, and with the ability to act on that opinion should sentiment on the token sold change.

 #### Why can I only buy access with 0.005 ether?
-There is no mechanism to refund access bought to you as a user.
+There is no mechanism to refund access which you've bought back to you as a user.
 To keep the potential for loss of funds small a user is only allowed to send `0.005 ether` to the contract at a time.
 If you are using TokenSwap you have already been degen, and TokenSwap won't enable you further.

-#### Yes, more questions will appear here as I build it out a bit more...
+#### What is this "target beneficiary"?
+To start with the target beneficiary is the **BuidlGuidl**, simply because they've done so much to help onboard devs into web3.

+The web3 ethos is built around public goods.
+TokenSwap is intended as a public good for Ethereum.
+The idea is that should BuidlGuidl (or whichever target beneficiary is currently slotted in) decide they would like to nominate a different public good, they can pass on the benefit that project by calling `nominateTarget`.